KTH-dESA/OnSSET-2018/README.md

 ### Content

 This repository contains the source code used to derive the electrification results for Malawi according to inputs and assumptions presented in the academic paper.
-Note that the published paper is openly available at [placeholder].
+Note that the published paper is openly available at [placeholder]().

 ### How-to-use Instructions